 Industrial Wastewater is any water carrying waste other than domestic wastewater.
 Wastewater generated from household type operations performed at commercial establishments for or to support commercial purposes is industrial wastewater.
 Various illicit discharges include storm water, surface drainage, chemicals, flammables, corrosive substances, oil, grease, solids, debris, etc., that might cause damage, clog, obstruct, necessitate, or require excessive repair or cleaning of the sanitary sewer system.

-To obtain an industrial wastewater permit, you must submit a completed application and pay the associated application fee of $15.
+To obtain an industrial wastewater permit, you must submit a completed application and pay the associated fees.
 Building permits, plumbing permits, and sewer connection permits do not constitute industrial wastewater permits and must be obtained separately from the Building Department.
 Contact the Building Department for further inquiry or application assistance at 626-384-5460.
-An industrial wastewater permit is not required for the following dischargers or discharges to the collection system:

 Dry Cleaners/Laundry Service Centers